deepgram/web-next/content/blog/posts/daily-video-live-transcription/index.md

     - video,
     - integration
 seo:
-    title: Video: Add Live Transcriptions to a Daily Video Call With Deepgram
+    title: "Video: Add Live Transcriptions to a Daily Video Call With Deepgram"
     description: How to set up a Daily video call with live transcriptions.
 shorturls:
     share: https://dpgr.am/56072d